 1. Lucky Patcher

 Lucky Patcher is undoubtedly one of the best apps for rooted android phones.
-There are many tweaks available in this android which works with every android app which is available in your android phone.
+There are many exploits available in this android app which works with every android app installed in your android phone.
 You can enjoy many exploits like Remove License Verification, Remove Ads and it can also help you in removing system apps from your android phone.
-Lucky Patcher also allows users to create modified APK files of android apps which you have modified.
+Lucky Patcher also allows users to create custom modified APK files of android apps which you have modified.

 When you will open Lucky Patcher app first time, you will see list of android apps installed in your android phones which are highlighted into different colors.
 They have different meanings for each color which you can check on official site of Lucky Patcher.

 Are you looking for working ways to improve Android battery life?
 Then, you must download and install Greenify.
 Greenify is undoubtedly best android app for rooted android phone users who want to have a good battery backup.
 Recently, they have also release a Greenify version for unrooted android phone owners too, but there are many limitations in that.